lmmfs/earth/README.md

 The root of the project is  docker-compose.yaml to start the db service and api service.
 The api folder will be for the api code and data folder will be a volume for the db container
 In api folder I decided to create DB module to store all methods that interact with the database.
 I though it made the code more organized.
-On thing that I decided was to have the metdhods tha call the db queries on data_loader.py and data_requester.py, making that on main.py you only have the API routes.
-The though bewind this was to make the main only be responsable with the results and http responses.
+On thing that I decided was to have the methods tha call the db queries on data_loader.py and data_requester.py, making that on main.py you only have the API routes.
+The though behind this was to make the main only be responsible with the results and http responses.

 ### Database configuration values